oconnor0/BeaconRoad/CoreRules.md

 * *A target gains sheltered versus attacks when line-of-sight from the attack's origin is partially obscured by something that would stop attacks - for example, a sturdy wall, structure, obstruction, or boulder.*

-While **staggered**, current hit points are less than or equal to half maximum hit points.
+While **winded**, current hit points are less than or equal to half maximum hit points.

-* Whether or not a creature is staggered is public information.
+* *Whether or not a creature is winded is public information.*

 A creature **threatens** a target in melee when the creature is able to act, wielding a melee weapon, and the target is within the range of that weapon.
 A target **is threatened by** creature when the creature is able to act, wielding a melee weapon, and the target is within the range of that weapon.
 A creature is **in melee** if it either threatens an enemy or is threatened by an enemy.